Home OPNsense as a WireGuard Server with Site-to-Site VPN

 We are starting to shape where our traffic can and cannot go.

-Please note, much of this can be changed for preference and is not ridged.
+Please note this can be changed for preference and is not ridged.

 Create a WireGuard outbound NAT rule